 Since the sports funding has been granted, Great Missenden School has spent the money in various ways to improve the quality and choice of sport within school.
 This is particularly relevant this year with the grant funding being doubled for primary schools.
 This has allowed us to participate in further events in the academic year.

 We also have, through the partnership, access to specialist PE teachers who have been in to train the current staff.
-The funding has also paid for every staff member to be trained in Module 1 and 2 of swimming training, as well as completing the required Shallow Tank Rescue certificate.
+The funding has also paid for staff members to be trained in Module 1 and 2 of swimming training, as well as completing the required Shallow Tank Rescue certificate.
 This allows the staff to run swimming clubs after school and to use the swimming pool during PE or Games lessons.
 Without this training, the school would not be able to run swimming on site during PE or Games.

 We have a varied and large amount of sporting clubs on offer to the children at Great Missenden.
-The clubs we have on offer are; Netball, swimming, rugby, (where we are assisted by Beaconsfield rugby club) football (both boys and girls), table tennis, cricket in the summer (again both boys and girls), cross country and more.
-The reason we offer so many clubs is down to the fantastic staff we have - we really do pull together all of their talents and skills in many areas of sport.
-We offer a differentiated football club, where the more able boys are given coaching in tactics and strategies.
-As we are inclusive school, any boy who did not make it into the football development squad is allowed to play weekly in a different football club, also run by the school.
+The clubs we have on offer are; Netball, swimming, rugby, (where we are assisted by local rugby clubs) football (both boys and girls), table tennis, cricket in the summer (again both boys and girls), cross country and many more.
+The reason we offer so many clubs is down to the fantastic staff we have - we really do pull together all of their talents and skills in many areas of sport meaning we offer a wide range of sporting/non-sporting activities to cater for all.

 The grant has also been used to purchase scheme of works for the teachers to use or training for the teachers which can be passed on during staff meetings.
 TOPS cards have been bought for swimming, invasion games KS1 and 2, Athletics, net and ball games, striking and fielding games and Val Sabin gym and dance schemes of work.
 We have also bought into the Real PE scheme and have received training on this as a staff.